unicode-org/cldr/docs/ldml/tr35-keyboards.md

 `<import>` can be used as a child of a number of elements (see the _Parents_ section immediately below).
 Multiple `<import>` elements may be used, however, `<import>` elements must come before any other sibling elements.
 If two identical elements are defined, the later element will take precedence, that is, override.

 **Note:** imported files do not have any indication of their normalization mode.
 For this reason, the keyboard author must verify that the imported file is of a compatible normalization mode.
-See the [`info` element](#Element_info) for further details.
+See the [`settings` element](#element-settings) for further details.

 **Syntax**
 ```xml